For College Students

-A decade later, I remember a favorite professor's words: "Maria," she said, "you've got to calm down.
-You're going to burn out before your career even begins."
+Many years later, I remember a favorite professor's words: "Maria," she said, "you've got to calm down.
+You are going to burn out before your career even begins."
 She was right.
 I initially lived in the past after graduation, pointing fingers at anything that had ever let me down.
 Then, I got sick of being angry and chose to move on.

 Today, I'm proud to say that Iím a certified professional life coach, author, speaker, leader and change-maker.
 Iím even more proud to say that if you strip my accomplishments away, I would still stand proud knowing who I am at my core.
-That took years of counseling, soul-searching and self-work.
+That took years of counseling, coaching, soul-searching and self-work.
 Perfectionism will always be a part of me, but never again will I allow it to usurp my life.